PX4/PX4-user_guide/en/concept/flight_tasks.md

 ## Video

 The following videos provide an overview of flight tasks in PX4.
-The first covers the state of tasks in PX4 v1.9.
+The first covers the state of the flight task framework in PX4 v1.9.
 The second is an update, which covers the changes in PX4 v1.11.

 #### PX4 Flight Task Architecture Overview (PX4 Developer Summit 2019)